AugmentedDesignLab/ped-behavior-annotator/docs/source/additional-pedestrian-archetype-evidence.md

 # Additional Pedestrian Archetype Evidence

+We didn't have enough space in our paper to include many examples, so we've included them here for further evidence of our archetypes.

 ## Wanderer
 Wanderers show diverse behaviors.
 In [1], a pedestrian runs towards an oncoming vehicle, forcing it to stop, and climbs onto the hood.
 In [2], another dances on the highway, stopping traffic.
 When intoxicated, wanderers become even more dangerous, rapidly changing direction or speed [3].